David Cryer: Early life

-Broadway career
+Stage career

 Cryer has played in 13 Broadway shows, including Firmin in The Phantom of the Opera, Juan Peron in Evita, Rutledge in 1776 musical, Ari in Ari, The Red Shadow in The Desert Song, and Jude Scribner in Come Summer.
 Leading roles off Broadway were in The Fantasticks, The Streets of New York, Mademoiselle Colombe, 'Now is the Time for All Good Men' and The Making of Americans.
-On the road he played opposite Anna Maria Alberghetti in West Side Story, Giorgio Tozzi and Ricardo Montalban in The King and I, Dyan Cannon in I Do!
+On the road he played opposite Anna Maria Alberghetti in West Side Story, Giorgio Tozzi and Ricardo Montalbán in The King and I, Dyan Cannon in I Do!
 I Do!, Debby Boone in The Sound of Music, and Judy Kaye in Sweeney Todd: The Demon Barber of Fleet Street.

 When he opened in Come Summer in 1969, Clive Barnes of The New York Times said, "Mr. Cryer will return.
 Anyone who looks a little like Rudolph Nureyev and sounds like Franco Corelli will not have much to worry about in the future."
 Frank Rich of the Times said his Juan Peron in Evita was "first-rate" while John Corry, also of the Times said it was "perfect".
 He has been a guest soloist with The Mormon Tabernacle Choir on two occasions.

 In 1983, Cryer joined The Mirror Theater Ltd's Mirror Repertory Company in their first repertory season, performing in the plays Paradise Lost, Rain, Inheritors, and The Hasty Heart.
+In 1992, he played Molokov in the Paper Mill Playhouse production of Chess.

 DePauw University awarded Cryer an Alumni Citation in 1998, an Alumni Achievement Award in 2006, and the honorary degree Doctor of Arts in 2009.

 Albert Poland and Cryer produced the National Tour of The Fantasticks, and the New York production of the Gretchen Cryer and Nancy Ford musical Now Is the Time for All Good Men.

 In 1966, Cryer was one of the founders of the American Conservatory Theater in Pittsburgh, which shortly thereafter moved to San Francisco.
 In 1983 he joined with others to create New York's Mirror Repertory Theatre, starring Geraldine Page.

+Personal life

+Cryer and his first wife, the songwriter Gretchen Cryer, are the parents of the actor Jon Cryer and Robin Cryer Hyland.
+With his second wife, the dancer and actress Britt Swanson, he is the father of four children: Rachel, Daniel, Carolyn, and Bill.